ashkitten/bfi.asm/README.md

 A brainfuck interpreter written in pure x86 assembly.
-The assembled binary is a mere 208 bytes.
+The assembled binary is a mere 194 bytes!

 # About